lizmat/articles/5to6-classes.md

 Vice-versa, the Perl 6 object creation logic has taken a few lessons learned by `Moose`.

-`Moose`, in its turn has inspired a number of other modern object systems in Perl 5, most notably [Moo](https://metacpan.org/pod/Moo#DESCRIPTION) and [Mouse](https://metacpan.org/pod/Mouse#DESCRIPTION).
+`Moose` in its turn has inspired a number of other modern object systems in Perl 5, most notably [Moo](https://metacpan.org/pod/Moo#DESCRIPTION) and [Mouse](https://metacpan.org/pod/Mouse#DESCRIPTION).
 More generally, if you're planning on starting a new project in Perl 5, reading